jkubis96/BioSRA/README.md

 ## Description

-<div align="justify"> The BioSRA was developed for an easy way of multiprocessing downloading SRA files with converting to *.fastq.gz format </div>
+<div align="justify"> The BioSRA was developed for multiprocessing downloading SRA files with converting to *.fastq.gz format </div>
 <div align="justify"> The BioSRA uses SRAtoolkit with the NCBI tools license.
 See license [https://github.com/ncbi/sra-tools] </div>